Looking to spice up your grammar instruction? I have a few ideas that might help.

 So this one is big.
 My students know I am receptive to their ideas, and they frequently request that I make sentences that use their names or that are about a certain topic.
 It’s the nerd in me, but I absolutely love that and do my best to accommodate.
 My Rules for Commas and Semicolons lesson uses student names, for example.
 During homecoming week, I try to incorporate grammar sentences about the football game, the variety, show, the pep assembly, and the dance.

-Here’s a free worksheet with answer key I put together to help my students practice punctuating dialogue.
+This worksheet helps students practice punctuating dialogue.
 My students love Pixar and Disney movies, so most of the quotes come from there.
+Any time I can incorporate topics that interest them, the lesson goes more smoothly.

 As students grow older, I always look for ways to keep them engaged with light-hearted, classic picture books.
 Truly, there is something special about children’s literature, and I strongly believe it should be read and cherished at all ages, not just preschool.